-Event Schema Generator in JSON-LD and How to Guide
+Event Schema Generator and Guide

 An event happening at a certain time and location, such as a concert, lecture, or festival.
 Ticketing information may be added via the offers property.
 Repeated events may be structured as separate Event objects.

 Event schema is a sub type of:

 Would you like to generate a more specific type of Event schema?